lborg019/alain.xyz/portfolio/blog/from-cpp-js-to-rust/index.md

 # Rust is installed now.
 Great!
 ```

-From there you can easily find integrations with code editors like [VS Code](https://github.com/KalitaAlexey/vscode-rust).
+From there you can easily find integrations with code editors like [VS Code](https://github.com/KalitaAlexey/vscode-rust) or [Atom](https://atom.io/packages/language-rust).

 ## Modules